Related Posts

 Remove the wrapped ribs and discard the butcher paper.
 Brush a layer of bbq sauce onto the top of the ribs and smoke for 1 hour.
 Baste with the sauce as needed as you go.

-Remove and place ribs on a wire rack lined rimmed baking sheet for cooling.
+Remove and place ribs on a wire rack lined rimmed baking sheet to let ribs rest.
 Serve as is or with more bbq sauce.
 Marvel at the beautiful pink smoke ring you've created!

 Smoking Ribs Tips and Considerations